cyberholics/Spam-sms-filter-app-/README.md

 - Trained a multinomial Naive Bayes algorithm that can predict spam SMS from normal SMS using a dataset of 5,572 SMS labeled by humans.
 - Achieved 98% accuracy
 - Deployed the prediction model as a web service using [Bentoml](https://www.bentoml.com/)
-- Containerize the app with Docker
+- Containerize the Spam filter app with Docker